my-realm/depth-first/max-recursive-depth.md

 <br>

 On 16-03-2026, I finally managed to achieve a breakthrough in my work spanning 18 years of research and development (R&D) in topics pertaining to cognitive science, cybernetics, machine learning, and Artificial Intelligence (AI), since the year Jan-2008.
-This article is an introduction to how I was able to create a method for probing and visualizing the internal process of a given AI model as it finds meaningful relationships between different concepts, when it learns and adapts to new ones.
+This article is an introduction to how I was able to create a method for probing and visualizing the internal process of a given AI model that can find meaningful relationships between different concepts in a given dataset, while it learns and adapts to new ones from novel inputs.
 This article showcases a methodology to analyze and evaluate the AI's "rationality", so to speak.

 Figure 1. with its rainbow colored image is a mathematical graph, dynamically tied to the AI model's "sys-internals."
-This graph accurately depicts the token-vector embeddings of exactly how, in this instance, the model called "Gemini 3.1" learns new concepts.
+This graph accurately and precisely depicts the [token-vector embeddings](https://medium.com/@saschametzger/what-are-tokens-vectors-and-embeddings-how-do-you-create-them-e2a3e698e037) of how exactly, in this instance, the model called "Gemini 3.1 Pro" learns the concepts associated with acquiring a new skill.

 <br>